stafihub/stafihub/docs/guaid/validator-faq.md

 ### What are software requirements?

-In addition to running a Stafihub node, validators should develop monitoring, alerting and management solutions.
+In addition to running a StaFiHub node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?